What External Knowledge is Preferred by LLMs? Characterizing and Exploring Chain of Evidence in Imperfect Context for Multi-Hop QA: Introduction

 In our study, we focus on characterizing what external knowledge is more capable of resisting the surrounding noise and guiding LLMs for better generation.
 Inspired by the Chain of Evidence (CoE) theory in criminal procedural law~\cite{murphy2013mismatch}, which requires case-decisive evidence to demonstrate both relevance (pertaining to the case) and interconnectivity (evidence mutually supporting each other) in judicial decisions.
-Analogously to the scenario where LLMs rely on external knowledge for QA, we consider that the preferred knowledge should show relevance to the question (relevance) and mutual support and complementarity among knowledge pieces in addressing the question (interconnectivity).
-Based on the principle, we first characterize what knowledge can be considered CoE and propose a discrimination approach to determine whether the given external knowledge contains CoE.
-After that, we investigate the LLMs' preference towards CoE from four aspects below.
+In multi-hop QA, analogously to the scenario where LLMs rely on external knowledge for answering, we consider that the preferred knowledge should show relevance to the question (relevance) and mutual support and complementarity among textual pieces in addressing the question (interconnectivity).
+Based on the principle, we first characterize what knowledge can be considered CoE and propose a discrimination approach to determine whether the given external knowledge aligns to the CoE features.
+Subsequently, we conduct a comparative analysis of CoE versus Non-CoE samples, examining LLMs' preference for CoE-aligned content across four dimensions below.

 \begin{itemize}